 2: Relating to or denoting a method of project management.

-This website is fully dedicated to Agile project management applied to industrial projects; this means "Agility outside its original domain: software development".
+This website is fully dedicated to Agile project management applied to industrial projects; thus outside its original domain of software development.

 R&D, research or innovation programmes.

 R&D / R&T teams, having multi-projects, multi-disciplinary teams.